Kaktushose/jda-commands/wiki/docs/misc/property.md

     - 0                     -> fallback/default values provided by JDA-Commands
     - <Integer#MAX_VALUE>   -> all values manually set by the user in <JDACBuilder>

-### value creation
+### Value Creation
-An important fact of <PropertyProvider>s is, that the value is computed lazily later in the resolution process not when the <PropertyProvider> is constructed.
+An important fact of <PropertyProvider>s is, that the value is computed lazily later in the resolution process, not when the <PropertyProvider> is constructed.
 If another <PropertyProvider> is chosen instead of yours (due to higher priority), that means that sometimes your [`value supplier`][[PropertyProvider#supplier()]] won't be called at all.